google/zetasql/docs/aggregate_anonymization_functions.md

 --Without noise (this un-noised version is for demonstration only) SELECT
   WITH ANONYMIZATION OPTIONS(epsilon=1e20, delta=.01, kappa=1)
-  gender, ANON_AVG(quantity CLAMPED BETWEEN 50 AND 100) average_quantity
+  item, ANON_AVG(quantity CLAMPED BETWEEN 50 AND 100) average_quantity
 FROM view_on_professors
 GROUP BY item;